 I don’t know about you guys, but if there’s one thing that we always have in our home, it’s a box of cereal.
-That sounds silly, but my husband is basically a cereal monster and would eat it for breakfast, lunch and dinner if he could ( well, actually sometimes he does, the dork).
+That sounds silly, but my husband is basically a cereal monster and would eat it for breakfast, lunch and dinner if he could ( well, actually sometimes he does).
 Something that he’s asked me for ages to make for him is granola, which until this year I never attempted for some strange reason (poor guy).
-He absolutely loves the way his mom makes it and I am quite the fan of hers myself!
+He absolutely loves the way his mom makes it and I am a big fan of hers myself!

-I remember the first Christmas I spent with Jay’s family, and how sweet I thought it was that she would make a humongous batch and give it to all the kids, as part of their gifts.
+I remember the first Christmas I spent with Jay’s family, and how she would make a humongous batch and give it to all the kids, as part of their gifts.
 This year my hubby and I gave gift baskets to my family at Christmas, and we filled them with some granola, and it was a hit!
 Homemade gifts in general are the best, in my humble opinion, and I loved giving some of this deliciousness away!
 When I took a stab at making a batch of my own, I wanted to mostly stick to the way my mother in law makes hers.
-But I also wanted to test the waters myself and add a few tweaks.
-So with her permission, the recipe I’m sharing with you all today is a mashup of hers and mine (but mostly hers).
+So with her permission, I’m sharing her homemade granola recipe, with a few tweaks of my own, with you all today!
+I usually double the recipe so that we have a lot to

 - 1 Tsp Cinnamon